osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * probably need to either set up a server on AWS cloud, or buy external storage to do this test

 ## misc general
-* What is best API type and Java POJO type for field that is a mongo id (string vs. ObjectId vs. ?)? (e.g., dataSetId reference from annotation, list of bucket ids in requestStatus)
+* investigate best API type and Java POJO type for field that is a mongo id (string vs. ObjectId vs. ?)? (e.g., dataSetId reference from annotation, list of bucket ids in requestStatus)

 ## misc query service
 * QueryResponseBidiStreamRequestStreamObserver.onNext() - check if operation is already in process before accepting a subsequent one (e.g., cursor not null)